19 min read

 Recent Client Successes: We recently assisted an Italian AI expert in obtaining EB-1A approval after receiving a Request for Evidence.
 Our team demonstrated his extraordinary contributions to artificial intelligence, including founding a startup that served over 600,000 users and his role as Founding Data Scientist at Replit, a technology company that raised nearly $200 million in funding.

-Continuing our success in supporting leaders across science and technology, we also helped our Russian client, a distinguished oncology researcher and physician secure an EB-1A approval.
-With more than 25 years of clinical and academic experience, he pioneered innovative colorectal cancer treatments recognized internationally for improving patient outcomes.
-Despite an RFE, we presented a compelling record of his extraordinary ability, resulting in approval and allowing him to continue his life-saving work in the United States.
+We also helped our Russian client, a distinguished oncology researcher and physician secure an EB-1A approval.
+With more than 25 years of clinical and academic experience, he pioneered colorectal cancer treatments recognized internationally for improving patient outcomes.
+Despite an RFE, we presented a compelling record of his extraordinary ability, resulting in approval and allowing him to continue his work in the United States.

 Key Advantage: Self-petition capability means you’re not tied to a specific employer.
 You can change jobs, start businesses, or pursue entrepreneurial ventures while your green card application is pending and after approval.